JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     ![Download missing drivers for MongoDB](download-missing-drivers.png){width=700}

-3. When working with a local MongoDB installation that uses default settings, no adjustments need to be made to the configuration.
+3. When working with a local MongoDB installation that uses the default settings, no adjustments to the configuration are necessary.
-   You can test the connection with the **Test Connection** button, which should output the MongoDB version, as well as some additional information.
+   You can test the connection with the **Test Connection** button, which should output the MongoDB version and some additional information.

 4. Click **OK**.
-Now you can use the **Database** window to navigate to your collection and have a look at everything stored in it:
+Now you can use the **Database** window to navigate to your collection and look at everything stored in it:

     ![Use the Database tool for collection analysis](database-tool.png){width=700}